hyryel/com.unity.multiplayer.docs/docs/basics/networkobject.md

 ## Player NetworkObjects

 Player objects are an optional feature in Netcode you can use to assign a networked object to a specific client.
-A client can always only have at most one player object.
+A client can always only have at most one Player object.

 :::note

 If you want a client to control more than on NetworkObject, use the ownership methods described above under the ownership section.

-If you want to be able to assign a unique player Prefab on a per client connection basis, use client [connection approval](connection-approval.md).
+If you want to be able to assign a unique Player Prefab on a per client connection basis, use client [connection approval](connection-approval.md).

 :::

 ### Creating a PlayerObject

 Netcode can spawn a default PlayerObject for you.
-If you enable **Create Player Prefab** (true) in the NetworkManager and you assign a valid Prefab to the Player Prefab, then Netcode spawns a unique instance of the designated player Prefab for each connected and approved client.
+If you enable **Create Player Prefab** (true) in the NetworkManager and you assign a valid Prefab to the Player Prefab, then Netcode spawns a unique instance of the designated Player Prefab for each connected and approved client.

 To manually spawn an object as PlayerObject, use the following method: